Spnow-dev/Spnow-dev/README.md

 - 🌱 I’m currently learning C
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm cool (that's not a fun fact but I don't care)
-- 🚀 I will start posting my projects again in December 2025!
+- 🚀 I will start posting my projects again in December 2025 or just a little later!

 ---